 James Ewing (left); Courtesy Zago Architecture (right)

 Translating the insights of Hypothesis into built form was the challenge given to Foreclosed’s architects.
 They were encouraged to make politics, the economy, philosophy, and dreams part of architectural form-making, and to rethink the divide between public and private space in American suburbs.
 The show also asked architects to engage with community activists, economists, urban planners, ecologists, and experts from other fields, suggesting that architecture does best when it can manage complex input from a wide variety of professionals.
-To complicate things further, the design process itself became public through a series of charettes, presentations, conferences, and blog posts, all of which are archived—and worth looking through—on the Foreclosed web site.
+To complicate things further, the design process itself became public through a series of charettes, presentations, conferences, and blog posts, all of which are archived—and worth looking through—

 One of the strongest projects was New York firm WORKac’s “nature city” in Keizer, Oregon, which packed offices, food processing businesses, productive landscapes, a giant compost pile, and play spaces for both people and animals into a landscape of towers, trees, and townhomes.
 Wielding both program and form, the stunningly detailed model of the Nature City captivated viewers.
 A series of brief video advertisements by the advertising firm Weiden & Kennedy accompanied the model.
 The irony of the ads kept them from seeming market-ready, but WORKac nonetheless showed how much images and media must be mastered to construct desire for new suburban prototypes.